-the Galician characters speak in a distinct accent, this is not the case for their performance in this scene.
-In fact, the sole deviation from the standard Portuguese pronunciation is the initial letter of the word "chores" which the character pronounces /t[/ in Galician instead of the fricative sound [ $\int$ ].
+This brief dialogue between the characters is exactly reproduced in the subtitles.
+Although it could be understandable a translation for the Portuguese audience if the Galician characters speak in a distinct accent, this is not the case for their performance in this scene.
+In fact, the sole deviation from the standard Portuguese pronunciation is the initial letter of the word "chores" which the character pronounces /tʃ/ in Galician instead of the fricative sound [\int].